09 July, 2020

 Similar to Type 6 ties but intended for use in taller buildings from five up to seven storeys high.
 Their suitability should be calculated for each location and the Vista technical team are more than happy to assist.

-The full range of Vista timber frame wall ties and where they are appropriate for use is outlined in our recent blog post “Timber Frame Wall Ties“.
+The full range of Vista timber frame wall ties and where they are appropriate for use is outlined in our blog post “Timber Frame Wall Ties“.

 These ties allow masonry walls to be tied back to other structures, (steelwork or masonry) providing restraint in one direction but allowing movement in the other.
 This is achieved by placing a debonding sleeve over the part of the tie which is to be embedded in the wall, allowing the tie to move within the sleeve.
 Safety Plain End Ties are used in movement joints where they occur in long runs of brickwork, the ties spanning over a vertical joint preventing vertical movement but allowing horizontal expansion and contraction.